Přemysl Pitter

 Přemysl Pitter (21 June 1895 – 15 February 1976) was a Czech humanist, pacifist, pedagogue, social worker and evangelical preacher.
 He founded Milíč House in Prague, during World War II supported Jewish families and after the end of the war organized the “Operation Castles” in which he and his colleagues provided health and social care for children from German concentration camps as well as those from Czech internment camps.
 After the onset of the communist regime he was forced to emigrate.
 First he worked in Germany, where he provided pastoral and social support to the refugees in the Valka refugee camp near Nuremberg, later lived in Switzerland.
 Přemysl Pitter was named Righteous Among the Nations by the Israeli government, in 1973 he was awarded The Order of Merit Ist Class of the Federal Republic of Germany and in 1991 President Václav Havel conferred upon Přemysl Pitter the Order of Tomáš Garrigue Masaryk, in memorian.

 Early life

-Přemysl Pitter was born on 21 June 1895 in Prague - Smíchov to Karel Pitter, the printer´s owner, and his wife Žofie Pitter (née Hořejší).
-His six siblings died soon after birth or in their childhood, so he grew up as an only child.
-He studied typographical school in Prague and Business College in Prague, between 1911 and 1912 he attended book printing school in Leipzig.
+Přemysl Pitter was born on 21 June 1895 in Prague - Smíchov to Karel Pitter, owner of a printing company, and his wife Žofie Pitter (née Hořejší).
+His six siblings died in infancy, so he grew up as an only child.
+He studied at a typographical school and a business college in Prague; between 1911 and 1912 he attended a printing school in Leipzig.

-He was deeply hit by the death of his mother in 1911 and his father in 1913, with the inherited printing company being in financial trouble.
-In an attempt to solve his problems, Pitter declared himself as a volunteer at the front of World War I. The terrible war experience had affected him for a lifetime, he returned as a deeply religious Christian and a pacifist.
-He decided to dedicate his life to help other people.
+He was deeply affected by the death of his mother in 1911 and his father in 1913; the printing company he inherited was in financial trouble.
+In an attempt to solve his problems, Pitter enlisted as a volunteer during World War I. His terrible war experience affected him for the rest of his life; he returned a devout Christian and a pacifist.
+He decided to dedicate his life to helping others.